-CCD has been working for over a decade to transform the Parkway into an animated, pedestrian-friendly cultural campus.
+CCD has been working for almost two decades to transform the Parkway into an animated, pedestrian-friendly cultural campus

-The Center City District has been working for over a decade to improve the Benjamin Franklin Parkway with pedestrian and architectural lighting, new directional and interpretive signage, the renovation of Aviator Park in front of the Franklin Institute, the redesign of Three Parkway Plaza at 16th and the Parkway and the redesign of Sister Cities Park into a family-friendly destination at 18th and the Parkway.
-The ultimate goal of this work, which has been done in partnership with the Central Philadelphia Development Corporation, City of Philadelphia, Parkway cultural and educational institutions, neighborhood groups and other stakeholders, has been to transform the Parkway into an animated, pedestrian-friendly cultural campus.
+The Center City District and Central Philadelphia Development Corporation have been working since 1999 to improve the Benjamin Franklin Parkway.
+In 1999 CPDC released a plan for high-density development on the Parkway that prompted interest, as well as opposition to the elimination of so much open space.
+In 2004, CPDC released a second, less-dense, public space oriented improvement plan that has guided all CCD’s investments since then including: new directional and interpretive signage, pedestrian and architectural lighting, the renovation of Aviator Park in front of the Franklin Institute, the redesign of Three Parkway Plaza at 16th and the Parkway as the location for Café Cret and the redesign of Sister Cities Park into a family-friendly destination at 18th and the Parkway.
+CCD took on the long-term management and programming of Sister Cities Park and the park surrounding Café Cret, but not of Aviator Park.
+The goal of all these projects has been to transform the Parkway into an animated, pedestrian-friendly cultural campus.

 Directional and interpretive signs installed by CCD in 2007 guide pedestrians along the Benjamin Franklin Parkway and provide information about the institutions, public sculpture and the planning and development of the historic boulevard.
 Cloud Gehshan Associates designed the signs for CCD, along with Dommert Phillips, who together worked with Parkway stakeholders and the Association for Public Art (aPA) to determine themes for interpretation, iconography and content.
 The project was funded with support from the William Penn Foundation.